Concurrent Alcohol and Heroin Abuse

 - Difficulty concentrating.

 - Sudden itching of the arms.

-Despite the feeling of euphoria that heroin can give, the number of negative concurrent alcohol and heroin abuse effects are many and cause extreme dangers.
+Despite the feeling of euphoria that heroin can give the user, the number of negative concurrent alcohol and heroin abuse effects is many, and this can lead to extreme dangers.

 Here are a few of the very real problems that concurrent heroin and alcohol abuse can bring to the user while high: